 On July 19, 2009, during his fourth deployment, Jesse and his Explosive Ordnance Disposal (EOD) team were on foot patrol clearing improvised explosive devices (IEDs) in Helmand Province, Afghanistan, when an IED detonated under Jesse, blasting him into the air.

 After being sent to The National Naval Medical Center in Bethesda, Jesse underwent seven surgeries on both legs.
 He was then sent to Naval Medical Center San Diego for outpatient care.

-The Gary Sinise Foundation is honored to provide a specially adapted smart home for Jesse to continue his rehabilitation and focus on growing and raising his family with his wife, Kelly.
+The Gary Sinise Foundation was honored to provide a specially adapted smart home for Jesse to continue his rehabilitation and focus on growing and raising his family with his wife, Kelly.